KiraleTech/KiTools/README.rst

 Pre-built executable
 --------------------

-A pre-built `KiTools <https://www.kirale.com/support/#downloads>`executable is provided here for Windows 32 bit systems (also working in 64 bit systems).
+A pre-built `KiTools <https://www.kirale.com/support/#downloads>`_ executable is provided here for Windows 32 bit systems (also working in 64 bit systems).

 Usage